MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > - If your existing installation of Office 365 ProPlus has excluded other apps, such as Access, you need to include a line in your configuration.xmi file for each of those excluded apps.
 Otherwise, those apps will be installed on the device.
 > - If you have Office 365 Business installed, use O365BusinessRetail for the Product ID in your configuration.xml file.

 Also, in some situations, doing an Online Repair results in Teams being installed.
-For example, if Office is configured to get updates from the Office Content Delivery Network (CDN) and the update channel you're using includes Teams as part of the installation.
+For example, if Office is configured to get updates from the Office Content Delivery Network (CDN) and the update channel or version you're using includes Teams as part of the installation.

 ## Use Group Policy to control the installation of Microsoft Teams

-If your organization isn't ready to deploy Teams, and you use Group Policy, you can enable the *Don't install Microsoft Teams with new installations or updates of Office* policy setting.
+If your organization isn't ready to deploy Teams and you use Group Policy, you can enable the *Don't install Microsoft Teams with new installations or updates of Office* policy setting.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates.

 > [!NOTE]
 > - Be sure you're using at least version 4867.1000 of the [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030), which were released on June 7, 2019.